linaGirl/ee-travis/README.md

 ## API

-The library fetches the repository public key from travis when not set using the construcotr or the setPublicKey() method.
+The library fetches the repository public key from travis or github when not set using the construcotr or the setPublicKey() method.

 ### Contructor

+you have to pass either a publickey or a repo name. if you are using travis pro you should pass your github user & password.

 	var Travis = require('ee-travis');